|Title||OEP Purpose and Guidelines|

-Once an OEP has been accepted by an Arbiter, it is “Under Review”.
-Once this state is acheived, we recommend announcing the OEP to the community in relevant forums such as the edx-code and more relevant mailing lists, the #open-edx-proposals Slack channel, and any other relevant Slack channels.
-It should also be added to the list of “Under Review” OEPs in the OEP repo.
+Once an OEP has been accepted by an Arbiter, establish begin and end review dates with your Arbiter, making it officially “Under Review”.
+Once this state is achieved, we recommend announcing the OEP to the community in the following channels:

-A Draft OEP can be assigned the status “Deferred”.
-The OEP Author or Arbiter can assign the OEP this status when no progress is being made on the OEP.
+An OEP can be assigned the status “Deferred” when no further progress is made on the OEP.
 If an OEP is deferred, the OEP Authors can change it back to “Under Review” when it is in progress again.

 An OEP can also be “Rejected” by the Arbiter.
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.

 When an OEP is Accepted, Rejected, or Withdrawn, the OEP should be updated accordingly.
-In addition to updating the Status field, at the very least the Resolution header should be added with a link to the relevant post in the edx-code mailing list archive or to the appropriate section of the PR, and the Last-Modified header should be set to the current date.
+In addition to updating the Status field, at the very least the Resolution header should be added with a link to the appropriate section of the PR, and the Last-Modified header should be set to the current date.

 Please note that OEP statuses do not necessarily coincide with the status of the pull request that contains the OEP.
 For example, OEPs that have been rejected should still be merged, but should be marked with the “Rejected” status.
 This preserves the rationale and description of the OEP in the generated documentation.